4j4yk/NBIDataVisualization/README.md

 # BridgeDataVisualization

-This application helps in visuallzing the Bridge data which [National Bridge Inventory (NBI)](https://www.fhwa.dot.gov/bridge/nbi.cfm) anually submit to FHWA by the States, Federal agencies, and Tribal governments.
+This application helps in visuallzing the Bridge data which [National Bridge Inventory (NBI)](https://www.fhwa.dot.gov/bridge/nbi.cfm) annually submit to FHWA by the States, Federal agencies, and Tribal governments.

 ## Installation